-3) Click on the [Browse...] button and browse to the folder that contains the extracted EDS file you downloaded from the AMCI website.
-Select the EDS file and click on the [Open] button to return to the registration screen.
-Click on the [Next >] button to advance to the EDS file test screen.
+- 3) Click on the [Browse...] button and browse to the folder that contains the extracted EDS files you downloaded from the AMCI website.
+Select the EDS file you wish to use and click on the [Open] button to return to the registration screen.
+Click on the [Next >] button to advance to the EDS file test screen. - 4) Once at the EDS File Installation Test Results screen, expand the tree as needed to view the results of the installation test for the EDS file.
+You should see a green check mark next to the file name.
+This indicates that the EDS file is installed correctly.